jmauerhan/mailer-demo/README.md

 ![1](https://cloud.githubusercontent.com/assets/4204262/13345364/2e3f61b4-dc2c-11e5-9316-6684bf734004.PNG)

 ## Phase 2: Use Dependency Injection to allow an Isolated Test
-###2.1 Move Mailer Dependency
+###2.1: Move Mailer Dependency
 By moving the creation of the Mailer object outside of the App class, we can now test the App class in isolation, with a Test Double.
-This is the "Tell, Don't Ask" Principle - Give the App the object it needs, don't let it look for or create it.

 ######index.php
 ```php